Open Budget Survey

 The Open Budget Survey 2017

-Amid declining public trust in government and increasing inequality, progress toward global budget transparency has stalled for the first time in a decade.
+Progress toward global budget transparency stalls for the first time in a decade.

 Many governments around the world are making less information available about how they raise and spend public money, according to the results of the Open Budget Survey 2017.
 After 10 years of steady progress by countries, the 2017 survey shows a modest decline in average global budget transparency scores, from 45 in 2015 to 43 in 2017 for the 102 countries that were surveyed in both rounds (scores are out of a possible 100).
 This is in stark contrast to the average increase of roughly two points documented among comparable countries in each round of the survey between 2008 and 2015.
 The reversal of transparency gains is particularly discouraging given roughly three-quarters of the countries assessed do not publish sufficient budget information (a score of 61 or higher), seriously undermining the ability of citizens worldwide to hold their government accountable for using public funds efficiently and effectively.